tonvanbart/kubespark/README.md

 command | action
 --- | ---
+ `mvn compile exec:java` | Run the project without packaging as a Docker image.
  `make image` | creates a Docker image with the app inside.
  `make run` | runs the image with the internal config.
  `make run-bindmount` | Does a bind mount of `bindmount/` and runs the app with the config inside that.